Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - Angles in radians were not exported correctly.
     Fixed - The time in kinematics dialogs could be incorrect if the time origin and selection start didn't match.
     Fixed - The top-down flag on mono and raw streams was not honored.
+    Fixed - Dual export with superposition could result in broken files.
     Removed - Video reverse mode.
     Removed - Exporting data to XHTML.
     Removed - Exporting data to Gnuplot script.